Papers

 Published 7 Jul 2023 in math.NA and cs.NA

 Abstract: Several physical problems modeled by second-order elliptic equations can be efficiently solved using mixed finite elements of the Raviart-Thomas family RTk for N-simplexes, introduced in the seventies.
 In case Neumann conditions are prescribed on a curvilinear boundary, the normal component of the flux variable should preferably not take up values at nodes shifted to the boundary of the approximating polytope in the corresponding normal direction.
 This is because the method's accuracy downgrades, which was shown in previous papers by the first author et al. In that work an order-preserving technique was studied, based on a parametric version of these elements with curved simplexes.
 In this article an alternative with straight-edged triangles for two-dimensional problems is proposed.
 The key point of this method is a Petrov-Galerkin formulation of the mixed problem, in which the test-flux space is a little different from the shape-flux space.
-After describing the underlying variant of RTk we show that it gives rise to a uniformly stable and optimally convergent method, taking the Poisson equation as a model problem.
+After describing the underlying variant of RTk we show that it gives rise to a uniformly stable and optimally convergent method in the natural norm, taking the Poisson equation as a model problem.

 Citations (1)